Image Matching Filtering and Refinement by Planes and Beyond: MOP

 After the final set of homographies $\mathcal{H}^\star$ is computed, the filtered match set $\mathcal{M}^\star$ is obtained by removing all matches $m\in\mathcal{M}$ for which there is no homography $\mathrm{H}$ in $\mathcal{H}^\star$ having them as inlier, i.e.

-Next, a homography must be associated with each survived match $m\in\mathcal{M}^\star$, which will be used for patch normalization.
+The final set of pruned matches $\mathcal{M}^\star$ can be directly employed in the next step of the pipeline when no keypoint refinement is required, accomplishing the MOP filtering task.

+Otherwise, a homography must be associated with each survived match $m\in\mathcal{M}^\star$, which will be used for patch normalization in order to proceeds with NCC template matching.
 A possible choice is to assign the homography $\mathrm{H}_m^\varepsilon$ which gives the minimum reprojection error, i.e.

-However, this choice is likely to select homographies corresponding to narrow planes in the image with small consensus sets, which leads to a low reprojection error but more unstable and prone to noise assignment.
+However, this choice is likely to select homographies corresponding to narrow planes in the image with small consensus sets, which leads to a low reprojection error but also to a more unstable and prone to noise assignment.

 Another choice is to assign to the match $m$ the homography $\mathrm{H}_m^\mathcal{I}$ compatible with $m$ with the wider consensus set, i.e.